Mbed-TLS/mbedtls/BRANCHES.md

   these only get bug fixes and security fixes.

 We use [Semantic Versioning](https://semver.org/).
-In particular, we maintain API compatibility in the development branch between major version changes.
+In particular, we maintain API compatibility in the `master` branch between major version changes.
 We also maintain ABI compatibility within LTS branches; see the next section for details.